Image credit: Simon Watson

 Becoming a Ranger entails coming to a five-hour training session and then signing up for at least one shift at the event.
 The more shifts, the more events, the more experience, and the more roles you learn, the more you can contribute to your AfrikaBurn community as well as your own communities and workplaces.

-Rangers work within one or more of six organisational roles at the event:
+Rangers work within one or more of five organisational roles at the event:

 Dust Rangers form the core of all Ranger services.
 These Rangers walk around, talk to people, visit, interact with AfrikaBurn and all its art, advocate for the 11 Principles, and apply them with compassion where and if needed.
 These Rangers are the eyes and ears for the whole Ranger crew.
 They know much about Tankwa Town because they see it all first!